Bittersweet: How Sorrow and Longing Make Us Whole: Distinctions and recognition

-Stage production
+Bittersweet: The Play

 In Bittersweet: The Play, a mother experiences the tragic loss of her child, and the Buddha says that he can resurrect her daughter if she can procure a mustard seed from a house not touched by grief.
 On her journey, she encounters historical characters—who were discussed in the book—who transformed their grief into history-changing offerings.